 Even with thoughtful security policies and tools in place, organizations need the capability to rapidly recover from future CryptoLocker / WannaCry style ransomware attacks which have yet to be developed or discovered.

-Azure File Sync with Azure Backup provides a non-disruptive means to synchronize the contents of Windows-based file servers to Azure, and rapidly restore access without the need for complicated tape recovery, or the complete replication of data to on premises file servers – in our example access was restored to a file server in less than one hour.
+Azure File Sync with Azure Backup provides a non-disruptive means to synchronize the contents of Windows-based file servers to Azure, and rapidly restore access without the need for complicated tape recovery, or the complete replication of data to on premises file servers – in our example access was restored to a file server in less than one hour (for file servers with lots of files, it will take longer and depend upon your “process”).

 If you want to understand the value of Azure File Sync with Azure backup to help rapidly recover from a ransomware attack (or already have Azure File Sync deployed) jump ahead to the section titled Recovering an Encrypted File Server with Azure Backup / Azure File Sync.